53 Sights in Córdoba, Spain (with Map and Images)

 Wikipedia: Triunfo de San Rafael (Plaza de la Compañía) (ES)

-The Manolete Monument is a sculpture dedicated to the bullfighter Manolete that is located in the Plaza del Conde de Priego in the city of Córdoba (Spain).
+The monument to Manolete is a sculptural set dedicated to the bullfighter Manolete located in the Plaza del Conde de Priego in the city of Córdoba (Spain).
 This monument, the work of the sculptor Manuel Álvarez Laviada, was inaugurated on May 8, 1956.

 The Alegría watermill Spanish: Molino de la Alegría is located in Córdoba, Spain, on the right bank of the Guadalquivir River, downstream of San Rafael bridge on the weir called Azuda de la Alhadra.
 The watermill houses the Roberto Wagner Museum of Paleobotany, which is part of the Botanical Garden of Córdoba.
 The mill is one of the eleven so-called Mills of the Guadalquivir, which were declared a Bien de Interés Cultural in 2009.